KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

 # Anything else?

 I know this is all a lot to take in.
 My hope is that you will learn something from this article every time you read it and that it will turn out to be a good reference for you for a long time to come.
-If you found this to be helpful, please share it with others that you think will also get value out of it.
+If you found this to be helpful, please share it with others that you think will get value out of it.

 From here, I would recommend you check out a similar post that I wrote about [hashtables](https://kevinmarquette.github.io/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about/?utm_source=blog&utm_medium=blog&utm_content=arrays).